SalonBiz | Salon Retail Tips

 Before you start any service you should provide your client with a professional consultation.
 During the consultation, ask probing questions to find out about their lifestyle and their wants and needs when it comes to their hair.

-Then, make sure you listen carefully to their responses and document them.
+As you ask about their beauty needs and goals, make sure you listen carefully to their responses and document them.
 The more you can learn about their routine the better.

 4. Make product recommendations as you go.